-Which LIV Golfers Are In Danger Of Relegation?
+Which LIV Golfers Are In Danger Of Relegation With Just One Event Remaining?

-There are several big names in danger of dropping out of the big-money league in 2025, with only a few events remaining to change their fate
+There are several big names in danger of dropping out of the big-money league in 2025, with only one tournament remaining to change their fate

 (Image credit: Getty Images)

-The 2025 LIV Golf League campaign is fast approaching its conclusion, with only a few events left before a champion is crowned and each player's position in the standings determines where they will be playing next season.
+The 2025 LIV Golf League campaign is fast approaching its conclusion, with only one individual event and the Team Championship left before each player's position in the standings determines where they will be playing next season.

 All those inside 'The Lock Zone' (spots 1-24) can relax during the off-season, knowing their immediate futures with the PIF-backed circuit are signed, sealed and delivered.